How hydrodynamic interactions alter polymer stretching in turbulence: Stretching statistics amidst HI

 The PDF of $R$ for dumbbells is presented in Fig.~\ref{fig:pdfR-HI}(a), for $\Wistar$ = 0.3, 0.5, and 2.0, both with and without HI (solid lines are for $\h=0.2$ while the dashed lines are for $\h=0$).
 The logarithmic axes of this plot makes apparent the power-law behaviour of the PDF for $\Req \lesssim R \lesssim \Rmax$.
-Importantly, we see that HI does not disrupt the power-law behaviour, though it does increase slightly the power-law exponent, so that the fraction of shrunk dumbbells ($R \sim \Req$) is marginally reduced in favour of stretched ones ($R \gg \Req$).
+Importantly, we see that HI does not disrupt the power-law behaviour, though, for small and intermediate $\Wistar$, it does increase slightly the power-law exponent, so that the fraction of shrunk dumbbells ($R \sim \Req$) is marginally reduced in favour of stretched ones ($R \gg \Req$).
 This result is consistent with recent analytical predictions for HI-endowed dumbbells in a random chaotic flow \citep{pv25}.

-The PDF of $R$ for chains is affected quite differently by HI, as shown by Fig.~\ref{fig:pdfR-HI}(b) which presents results for twenty-bead chains.
-We see a substantial increase in the fraction of coiled polymers ($R \sim \Req$) and a corresponding reduction in the stretched polymers ($R \gg \Req$).
+\rp{The results for chains are again very different from that for dumbbells.
+Fig.~\ref{fig:pdfR-HI}(b), which presents the PDF of $R$ for twenty-bead chains, shows that HI produce a} substantial increase in the fraction of coiled polymers ($R \sim \Req$) and a corresponding reduction in the fraction of stretched polymers ($R \gg \Req$).
 This HI-induced modification changes the shape of the PDF, for small and intermediate values of $\Wistar$, and limits the power-law range.
 Taking the case of $\Wistar = 0.3$ as an example [red lines in Fig.~\ref{fig:pdfR-HI}(b)], we see that the power-law variation, which in the absence of HI held sway for $\Req \lesssim R \lesssim \Rmax$, emerges in the presence of HI only for $20\Req \lesssim R \lesssim \Rmax$.
 For $R > 20\Req$, the beads of the $\Nb = 20$ chain are sufficiently far apart for the strength of HI to diminish.
 For large $\Wistar$ almost all chains (and dumbbells) are strongly stretched and nearly unaffected by HI [see the PDF for $\Wistar = 2.0$ in Figs.~\ref{fig:pdfR-HI}(a,b)].